Balanidae Family of Acorn Barnacles

 California Acorn Barnacle, Semibalanus balanoides.
 A representative of the Balanidae Family of Acorn Barnacles.

-Morphology: The Balanidae they have jointed legs.
-They are classified as crustaceans, a very large group that includes crabs and lobsters.
-They reside in a cone-shaped shell, attached to rock, that makes one believe that they are a type of shell bearing Mollusk.
-They then secrete a shell composed of chitin, the same material found in crab and lobster shells, around them.
-Unlike other barnacles, this species does not have a stalk and instead attaches to the substrate with its shell.
-This shell consists of six plates fused together, in the shape of a volcano.
+Morphology: Unlike other barnacles, Acorn Barnacles do not have a stalk and instead attach to the substrate with their shell.
+The cone-shaped shell is composed of chitin, the same material found in crab and lobster shells.
+The shell consists of six plates fused together, in the shape of a volcano.
 In the center of the volcano are four more plates that are fused into two pairs of movable doors.
-When the animal is submerged, it opens these doors and extends its feathery feet.
-Since Balanidae inhabit the intertidal zone, they must adapt to changing tides.
+When the animal is submerged, it opens these doors and extends its cirri (feathery feet).
+These animals lack gills and absorb oxygen through their cirri.
+Some Acorn Barnacles inhabit the intertidal zone and must adapt to changing tides.
 When there is no water available, the shell closes tightly to retain moisture.
-When immersed in water, the cirri (thoracic limbs) emerge from the shell to locate plankton and detritus.
-In turn they are preyed upon by Acorn Barnacles are preyed upon by crabs, fish, gastropods, and starfish.
-They range in diameter from 2.0 cm (0.8 inches) to 10.2 cm (4.0 inches).
+They have a gland that secretes the glue that holds them to the substrate.
+The Acorn Barnacles range in diameter from 2.0 cm (0.8 inches) to 10.2 cm (4.0 inches).